PDBeurope/InvestigationCIF/README.md

 [Examples](examples) - directory with examples of investigation mmCIF file(s) compliant with the MMCIF investgation dictionary

-## Contributing
-We welcome contributions to improve the InvestigationCIF dictionary.
-For changes, please open an issue first to discuss what you would like to change.

-## Feedback

-For any feedback or suggestions, email us at pdbehelp@ebi.ac.uk.
-Please include 'InvestigationCIF' in your subject line.

 ## Contributions / collaborations

 Fragment-based-screening (FBS) is a complex and data-rich endeavour, wherein each stage of the process can generate different file types of complex data, in both raw and processed forms.